haoqianzou/econ101-perfect-competition-simulation/README.txt

 Perfect Competition Simulation - Usage Guide

+This game is a simulation of a perfectly competitive market.
+Students take on the role of apple producers, aiming to maximize their profits over three rounds of production planning.

+  1.In each round, firms decide how much to produce based on market conditions.
+  2.The market price is predetermined and cannot be changed (Price takers).
+  3.The cost function for firms and the market demand curve remain unchanged throughout the game.

 🔹 Online Version

 If you have an active internet connection, you can directly access the simulation through the following link: